laurentlb/shader-minifier/README.md

 * List the shaders you want to minify on the command-line.

 * Use `-o` to choose the output file (by default, it will use `shader_code.h`).
-  If you pass an empty string for the output, it will be printed on stdout.
+  If you pass `-` for the output, it will be printed on stdout.

 * Use `--format` to control the output format.
 By default, it will create a C header.
 There are other options to get only the shader, or have it in a .js or